 By Milwaukee Wisconsin fishing charter Capt.
 Jim Hirt

-Fish have moved out as the water temperature has went up to 61 on the surface near shore.
-Action seems to be better as you move south of the green can or about 2.5 miles south of Milwaukee.
+Fish east of Milwaukee 65 to 120 feet of water.
+Head out the Main gap Milwaukee north or south there is no hot spot for the best action.
 Have a great fishing season.
 Let's go fishing!
-Note All alone we put together groups at $125 per person.
 Jim charters out of Milwaukee, WI. with Blue Max Charters.
-He can be reached at 414-828-1094 or visit his web site at http://www.bluemaxcharters.com Copyrightę 2014, James J. Hirt, All Rights Reserved
+He can be reached at 414-828-1094 or visit his web site at http://www.bluemaxcharters.com Copyright© 2011, James J. Hirt, All Rights Reserved.